desihub/desidocker/README.md

 * A Jupyter server installed with general Python libraries for scientific programming, as well as DESI-specific libraries.

 You can either run this image locally or on a cloud compute instance.
+A cloud compute instance gives you on-demand access to additional storage and processing power.
+The cost is mainly charged for actively running the compute instances.

-If you prefer to run locally, skip directly to the section on [Running the Docker image](#running-the-docker-image).
+If you prefer to run locally, skip ahead to the section on [Running the Docker image](#running-the-docker-image).
 If you wish to run on the cloud, below are instructions for [Setting up an EC2 instance](#setting-up-an-ec2-instance-optional).

 ## Setting up an EC2 instance (Optional)